Protecting freedom of expression and information

 - Developing guidelines and best practice to help governments and Internet intermediaries acting as media gateways to promote freedom of expression and access to pluralistic, quality-based and diverse sources of information.

-- Measures to promote respect for freedom of expression and information with regard to Internet filters (2008).
+- measures to promote the respect of freedom of expression and information with regard to Internet filters (2008)

 - Promoting freedom of expression and information in the new information and communications environment (2007).

 Council of Europe Committee of Ministers declarations on:

 - protection of journalism and safety of journalists and other media actors (2014)